 Let’s add some golden color to the image with the keyword iridescent gold.

-Emma Watson as a powerful mysterious sorceress, casting lightning magic, detailed clothing, digital painting, hyperrealistic, fantasy, Surrealist, full body, by Stanley Artgerm Lau and Alphonse Mucha, artstation, highly detailed, sharp focus, sci-fi, stunningly beautiful, dystopian, iridescent gold
+a beautiful and powerful mysterious sorceress, smile, sitting on a rock, lightning magic, hat, detailed leather clothing with gemstones, dress, castle background, digital art, hyperrealistic, fantasy, dark art, artstation, highly detailed, sharp focus, sci-fi, dystopian, iridescent gold

 Lighting

-Any photographer would tell you lighting is a key factor in creating successful images.
+Any photographer would tell you lighting is key to creating successful images.
 Lighting keywords can have a huge effect on how the image looks.
-Let’s add cinematic lighting and dark to the prompt.
+Let’s add studio lighting to make it studio photo-like.

 Remarks

-As you may have notice, the images are already pretty good with a few keywords added to the subject.
-When it comes to building a prompt for Stable Diffusion, often you don’t need to have many keywords to get good images.
+You may have noticed the images are already pretty good with only a few keywords added.
+More is not always better when building a prompt.
+You often don’t need many keywords to get good images.

 Negative prompt

 Using negative prompts is a must for v2 models.
 Without it, the images would look far inferior to v1’s.
-They are optional for v1 models, but I routinely use them because they either help or don’t hurt.
+They are optional for v1 and SDXL models, but I routinely use a boilerplate negative prompt because they either help or don’t hurt.

-I will use a universal negative prompt.
-You can read more about it if you want to understand how it works.
+I will use a simple universal negative prompt that doesn’t modify the style.
+You can read more about it to understand how it works.

 Process of building a good prompt